jatingargiitk/saas-builder/README.md

 # SaaS-Builder: The AI-Native SaaS Framework

-Generate production-ready SaaS apps instantly, powered by AI Agents.
+Generate production-ready SaaS apps instantly, powered by autonomous AI Agents.

 ## 🚀 What is SaaS-Builder?